thesickish/TwitterReddit/README.md

-# Building comment triplets and measuring toxicity on Reddit and Twitter
+# Constructing comment triplets and measuring toxicity on Reddit and Twitter

 1) Collecting initial tweets and reddit submissions: tweets.R